jozefvaclavik/docker_workshop/day_1/part_6/README.md

  ⠿ Container part_6-ping-1   Started                                                                                         0.2s
 ```

 Give `docker ps -a` another look and you will see them up and running.
-Doing `docker-compose stop` will stop them.
+Doing `docker compose stop` ([docs: "docker compose stop"](https://docs.docker.com/engine/reference/commandline/compose_stop/) will stop them.

 ## Tear it down
 Sometimes you wanna delete all the containers and start from scratch.
-In that case do `docker-compose down` and it will clean up everything for you.
+In that case do `docker compose down` ([docs: "docker compose down"](https://docs.docker.com/engine/reference/commandline/compose_down/) and it will clean up everything for you.

 ```sh
 [+] Running 3/2